 23 Veterans kill themselves daily – more than twice the rate of civilians

-Beyond alarming, this staggering statistic transcends demographical factors such as racial, gender, socio-economic and even rank.
+Beyond alarming, this staggering statistic transcends demographical factors such as age, race, gender, socio-economic and even rank.
 Just two months ago, Navy Vice Admiral Scott Stearney was found dead in his residence in an “apparent suicide”.
 The Washington Post reported that “the average age of veteran suicides was nearly 60 years old, and not representative of the Iraq and Afghanistan veterans generation.”
 What is going on here?

 A Band of Brothers – Esprit De Corps